Neurolinguistics: Time course of language processes

 Another area of neurolinguistics literature involves the use of electrophysiological techniques to analyze the rapid processing of language in time.
 The temporal ordering of specific patterns of brain activity may reflect discrete computational processes that the brain undergoes during language processing; for example, one neurolinguistic theory of sentence parsing proposes that three brain responses (the ELAN, N400, and P600) are products of three different steps in syntactic and semantic processing.

 Language acquisition

 Another topic is the relationship between brain structures and language acquisition.
 Research in first language acquisition has already established that infants from all linguistic environments go through similar and predictable stages (such as babbling), and some neurolinguistics research attempts to find correlations between stages of language development and stages of brain development, while other research investigates the physical changes (known as neuroplasticity) that the brain undergoes during second language acquisition, when adults learn a new language.

 Neuroplasticity is observed when both Second Language acquisition and Language Learning experience are induced, the result of this language exposure concludes that an increase of gray and white matter could be found in children, young adults and the elderly.

-Ping Li, Jennifer Legault, Kaitlyn A. Litcofsky, May 2014.